Chronic Obstructive Pulmonary Disease (COPD)

 Breathlessness Persistent and progressive Variable

-Night time waking with breathlessness and/or wheeze Uncommon Common
+Night-time waking with breathlessness and/or wheeze Uncommon Common

 Significant diurnal or day-to-day variability of symptoms Uncommon Common